The Money Code. Become a Millionaire With the Ancient Jewish Code

 - our will to change our way of doing things and take action

-The author reports that the Money Code is found in the Old Testament (Tanakh) and is decoded by the Talmud (the Talmud explains the secret meanings behind the words of Hebrew scriptures) and other Jewish religious texts.
+The author reports that the Money Code found in the Old Testament (Tanakh) is decoded by the Talmud (the Talmud explains the secret meanings behind the words of Hebrew scriptures) and other Jewish religious texts.
 Jews refer to the first five books of Tanakh (the Old Testament) as the Torah.

 The book highlights how religion influences a person’s success and finances “because it shapes values and priorities, contributes to the set of competencies from which action is constructed, and may provide important social contacts”.
 As such, religion is an important factor for wealth accumulation.
-Quoting research among several faiths done by the Sociology Lisa A. Keister, he reports how wealth is highest among Jews, followed by mainline protestants, followed by Roman Catholics.
+Quoting research among several faiths done by the Sociologist Lisa A. Keister, he reports how Wealth is highest among Jews, followed by mainline protestants, followed by Roman Catholics.
 Conservative protestants were the least wealthy successful.

 MONEY CODE NUMBER 1: WISDOM

-Wisdom is defined as the quality of having experience and discern or judge what is true, right, or lasting.
+Wisdom is defined as the quality of having experience and discerning or judging what is true, right, or lasting.
 It is the practical application of knowledge.
 King Solomon is one of the central figures in Jewish history; the Tanaka (old testament) credits Solomon as the First Temple builder in Jerusalem.
 He was the wisest and richest man of his time because he desired wisdom more than anything else.
 God said: “I am giving you a wise and understanding heart, so that there has never been anyone like you, nor will there ever again be anyone like you.
 I am also giving you what you did not ask for, riches and honour greater than that of any other king throughout your life”.
-This is because with great wisdom comes great wealth and success.
-As such, for religious people, the author suggests following Solomon’s footsteps and pray for wisdom and an understanding heart.
+This is because with great wisdom comes great Wealth and success.
+As such, for religious people, the author suggests following Solomon’s footsteps and praying for wisdom and an understanding heart.
 Wealth and success will follow.
 For non-religious, he suggests using affirmative prayer, a scientific prayer, focusing on a positive outcome.

-Ultimately, rather than pursuing wealth, pursue wisdom: “don’t exhaust yourself in pursuit of wealth; be smart enough to desist.
+Ultimately, rather than pursuing Wealth, pursue wisdom: “don’t exhaust yourself in pursuit of wealth; be smart enough to desist.
 If you make your eyes rush at it, it’s no longer there!
 For wealth will surely grow wings, like an eagle flying off to the sky”.

 Humility is regarded as a prerequisite to increasing wisdom: “first comes pride, then disgrace; but with the humble is wisdom”.
 “Poverty and shame are for him who won’t be taught, but he who heeds reproof will be honoured”.